signalsciences/SigSciApiPy/README.md

 There are several options for specifying your credentials for authentication.
 You can set credentials via environment variables or via a configuration file.
 In addition, you can use API tokens (preferred) or password.

-Note: if you set values for both API token and password, API token will take precedence.
+Note: If you set values for both API token and password, API token will take precedence.

 #### Authenticate Using Environment Variables (with API token)